 And many of them could have survived if they had been restrained.
 It’s hard to believe that there are still some people who refuse to wear seatbelts.
 Luckily, they are a minority.
 The authorities estimate that about 90.7% of drivers and passengers are wearing seatbelts, and that percentage is increasing over the years.
 Unfortunately, these percentages are improving slower in some categories – the NHTSA statistics also show that just 84% of pickup truck drivers have their seatbelts on while driving.

 b.
 As far as the states are concerned, North Dakota and Wyoming have the lowest scores, with between 75% and 83% of vehicle occupants who like to buckle up.
-NHTSA estimates that, in 2017 alone, seat belts saved 14,955 lives and could have saved 2,549 people more.
+According to estimates, seat belts save around 15,000 lives annually.

 19. Traffic stats show that cars equipped with crash-avoidance technologies were involved in 7% to 78% fewer crashes, depending on the type of crash.